deefour/transformer/README.md

 ];
 ```

 Let's also say that we want to be sure the title of the book has been properly titleized, the price is a float value, and the publication date is a `Carbon\Carbon` datetime object.
-The attributes of this raw `$input` can be converted into a DTO containing attributes formatted in a specific, consistent format.
-These conversions can be done easily by passing the raw data into a transformer for the book.
+The attributes of this raw `$input` can be formatted in a specific, consistent format using a transformer.

 ```php
 use Deefour\Transformer\Transformer;